6 More Advanced Ways to Improve Your WordPress Security

 4 Move wp-config.php One Level Up

-If your WordPress site is in a subdirectory, for example, mysite.com/blog, then you can move the wp-config file one level above it.
+If your WordPress site is in a subdirectory, for example, mysite.com/blog, you can move the wp-config file one level above it.

-Some people will tell you this is a minor thing and not really worth it, but we disagree.
-An example of why moving wp-config.php one level above the root is when a hacker is trying to search your server for that file; if they look inside the WordPress directory, then they’ll find it if they look, but you’ve moved it like we’re suggesting here, then they’ll have no luck.
+Some people will tell you this is minor and not worth it, but we disagree.
+An example of why moving wp-config.php one level above the root is when a hacker is trying to search your server for that file; if they look inside the WordPress directory, they’ll find it if they look, but you’ve moved it like we’re suggesting here, then they’ll have no luck.

 How to Move wp-config.php